inferno986return/python-pcep/Module3.md

 #### Negative list indices

-Using a negative index number in the slice will remove omit the elements up to that number...
+Using a negative index number in the slice as the start will empty the list to `[]`, such as `[-1:1]`.
+Using a negative index as the end value will remove elements from right to left such as `[1:-]`.
+Just using `[-1:]` will remove all the elements from the list except the last element.

 #### List duplication